 The employer must also carefully consider what information is collected about employees on job application forms.
 Asking applicants to list irrelevant personal characteristics and features such as marital status or children may prompt the assumption that such information will be used as criteria for selection.

 1–2: Chart the current state of equality at the workplace and identify development needs

 The employer is required to evaluate the achievement of equality at the workplace.
 The purpose of the evaluation is to find the circumstances and procedures that prevent equality from being achieved.
 The evaluation leads to conclusions allowing the selection of appropriate measures to promote equality.

-Achievement of equality must be considered with regard to all of the prohibited grounds for discrimination that are relevant for the workplace.
-The question of which grounds for discrimination actually are relevant for the workplace must be discussed with personnel or their representative.
+Achievement of equality must be assessed from the perspective of all the prohibited grounds for discrimination.
+The question of which grounds for discrimination are relevant for the workplace must be discussed with personnel or their representative.

 The evaluation must cover all working conditions and practices followed in recruitment and HR decisions: whether the working conditions and procedures are non-discriminatory from the perspective of various groups at risk of discrimination.
 In evaluating equality, the employer must review procedures at least in